d3x0r/STFRPhysics/LightSpeedSim.md

 - [3D Perspective test](https://d3x0r.github.io/Voxelarium.js/index2-dual-view.html)This is a modified [Voxelarium](https://github.com/d3x0r/Voxelarium.js)voxel world with relatistic corrections applied.
 When the speed of the observer and the speed of the observed is the same, the world is very square in perspective.
 This shows a orthographic camera (on the left) which shows the real transformations applied to the surface and a perspective camera(on the right) which shows the world from the observers viewpoint; and completes the transformation to be square. ([More info...](https://github.com/d3x0r/STFRPhysics/blob/master/LightSpeedSim.md#3d-voxel-world-with-perspective-camera))
 - [3D Shape test](https://d3x0r.github.io/IsoSurface-MultiTexture/index-blackvoxel-lorentz.html)Used the [marching tetrahedra](https://github.com/d3x0r/IsoSurface-MultiTexture) framework to show a shape with an observer in the center, being able to apply an offset to that observer, but use the orbit camera (with a perspective matrix) to show what the observer sees, but not from the observer's perspective.

+## Conventions

+There are places I use an expression like $CC$ which is the same as $C*C$ or $C^2$.
+Variables used in the math expressions are a single letter, unless they have a subscript.
+One reason might be that it's fewer characters, but more often it's harder to see superscript in inline equations.

 ## The Math

-This is a non-Lorentz Transform(augmented? extended?), and at times I do attempt to regress/redress the Lorentz Transform(LT), this is a more general solution, there is an intersection with the domain of LT.
+This is a non-Lorentz Transform(augmented? extended?), and at times I will attempt to regress/address the Lorentz Transform(LT), this is a more general solution, and there is an intersection with the domain of LT.

-This is generally based on using light's frame as the reference frame; in one sense, it's the frame of absolute motion, so it isn't a rest frame; but, when a light event is emitted it can be modeled as a point source, which at any point in time T has a probability of being at some equidistance from that point; and the origin of that point is relative to the space-medium transporting the light, but essentially exists in a rest frame(that is to address that distant galaxies 'moving away from us at the speed of light' are themselves in a space that isn't moving away from their photon emissions; that and gravitational displacements of space can cause the space to not be where it is).
+This is generally based on using light's frame as the reference frame; in one sense, it's the frame of absolute motion, so it isn't a rest frame; but, when a light event is emitted it can be modeled as a point source, which at any point in time T has a probability of being at some equidistance from that point; and the origin of that point is relative to the space-medium transporting the light, but essentially exists in a rest frame(that is to address that distant galaxies 'moving away from us at the speed of light' are themselves in a space that isn't moving away from their photon emissions; that and gravitational displacements of space can cause the space to not be where it should otherwise be; [more on this here](math/TheNotBang.md)).
 The network of all light events that have been emitted, with their specific time and location, is really the framework from which all observations are calculated; since the only constant is that light travels at a certain speed from a point to any observer.

 The math starts with an equation that has minimal degrees of freedom; later, a more general approach that moves two spaces relative to each other is given later.
 It is essentially 1D, but has a perpendicular component that doesn't fully define a 2D plane, so is sort of 1.5D.
 The perpendicular distance from a line is a dimension outside of the body with a velocity.

-In the demos, each part of the body emits a signal at the position it is, and that signal's time to the observer is recorded.
-Initially they calculated based on whether the time had spanned the life of the computed line from a position, and it would have had to precompute all positions beforehand; but expanding on what the math actually is, any time an event is observed, a simple calculation can be used to figure out where the body that emitted that signal was located (where it is seen from).
+In the demos, observable body has 3 parts, the tail, the center and thead head; the tail follows the head, and the head is in the direction of the velocity.
+Each part emits a signal at the position it is, and that signal's time to the observer is recorded.
+At each frame, the time is compared to when the signal should be seen by the observer, and the frame with a time nearest to the current time is used to show where the body was seen.
+The expected time is used to span the computed line from a part on the body with a marker.
+All frames were precomputed beforehand.
+After observing what the calculation was, the inverse calculation was obtained.
+This calculation can be used to figure out where the body part that emitted a signal was located when it was finally seen.

-At some time $T$, a body to observe is at a position $VT$; the extents of the body of a given length are at $(VT+L)$ and $(VT-L)$.
+At some time $T$, a body to observe is at a position $VT$; the extents of the body of a given length are at $(VT+L)$ for the head and $(VT-L)$ for the tail.
 A relatively stationary observer exists, at some $D$ distance from the body (this is the closest distance to the line defined by $VT$; the distance is perpendicular to the velocity)
 ; then $D_o = \sqrt{D^2+(VT+L)^2}$ is the distance a photon has to travel
 to the observer.
 The relative distance divided by the speed of light is how long that signal will travel to the observer (delta time to be observed).  $\Delta T_o = \frac {\sqrt{D^2+(VT+L)^2}} {C}$ is the time it takes (the C can be factored into the expression as $C^2$).
 (Special case $D=0$, $L=0$, $\Delta T_o = \frac{\sqrt {V^2T^2}}{C}$~~, which Lorentz simplified to $T_o=VT/C$, and this latter formula yields the wrong results~~; a more suitable version would be ${\Delta T_o}=\frac {|VT|} C$).

-Observed time of (some position along body L) ( head(+L), center(+0), tail(-L)), including the $T$ime that the event happened, then T_o is the real time the event is seen.
+Observed time of (some position along body L) ( head(+L), center(+0), tail(-L)), including the $T$ime that the event happened, then $T_o$ is the real time the event is seen.

 ### Equations